-- 4.7.a A home shall not provide care to more residents than the capacity for which it is licensed.
-Requests for a change in licensed capacity shall be made in writing to the licensing agency.
-A proper staffing pattern to cover an increase in capacity shall be submitted when requested. - 4.7.b A home may provide other related services, such as acting as a senior meals program meal site or adult day care, provided the home: - (1) Has adequate space, staff, and equipment to appropriately provide the service; - (2) Has fully informed residents on admission, or upon addition of a new service, about the additional services; - (3) Ensures residents of the home will not be inconvenienced by the service; and - (4) Has received approval from the licensing agency in advance. - 4.7.c The offered service must meets accepted standards of practice and general requirements for that service.
+- (a) A home may provide other related services, such as acting as a senior meals program meal site or adult day care, provided the home: - (1) Has adequate space, staff, and equipment to appropriately provide the service; - (2) Has fully informed residents on admission, or upon addition of a new service, about the additional services: - (3) Ensures residents of the home shall not be inconvenienced by the service; and - (4) Has received approval from the licensing agency in advance. - (b) The offered service must meet accepted standards of practice and general requirements for that service.
 For adult day care, the provider must meet the standards for adult day care adopted by the Department of Aging and Disabilities.
-For meal sites, the provider must meet the standards adopted for the senior meals program through the Department of Aging and Disabilities. - 4.7.d If a residential care home becomes a meal site, the home cannot charge a resident of the home for a meal at the meal site unless that meal is in addition to the meal the home is required to provide to the resident.
+For meal sites, the provider must meet the standards adopted for the senior meals program through the Department of Aging and Disabilities. - (c) If a Home for the Terminally III becomes a meal site, the home cannot charge a resident of the home for a meal at the meal site unless that meal is in addition to the meal the home is required to provide to the resident.